Investigation continues into officer-involved shooting near Beatty - KOBI-TV NBC5 / KOTI-TV NBC2

-Klamath County District Attorney Eve Costello says that after nearly 4 hours of negotiations with a mental health counselor, suspect Mark Farrell approached deputies with a weapon.
+Klamath County District Attorney Eve Costello says that after nearly four hours of negotiations with a mental health counselor, suspect Mark Farrell approached deputies with a weapon.

-“The individual, Mark Farrell, was very uncooperative with the investigation, and volatile.”
-Notes Costello.
+“The individual, Mark Farrell, was very uncooperative with the investigation, and volatile,” Costello said.
 “And eventually, unfortunately, the officer was forced to use force.”

 Costello adds the names of the officers involved have not been released.
 “They are sheriff’s deputies, we are not going to identify them at this point in time.”